Voice (& beyond) Care Team: Who's Who?

 Description: A speech-language therapist/pathologist is trained and certified to identify, assess, and provide solutions for pathological conditions of communication.
 In addition to speech and language (phonation, articulation, resonance, fluency, and language) they can also address cognitive functions, literacy, social interaction, and swallowing.

-Importance for the singer: As voice users and singers, we might need to see a speech-language pathologist after the ENT to work on exercises that directly help with dysfunction (hoarseness, stamina, nodules, resonance, etc).
+Importance for the singer: As singers, we might need to see a speech-language pathologist after the ENT to work on exercises that directly help with dysfunction (hoarseness, stamina, nodules, resonance, etc).

 Otolaryngologist (ENT)

 Description: An otolaryngologist is a physician who diagnoses and treats conditions affecting the head and neck.
-As a voice user, you want someone who specializes in the voice.
+As a singer, you want someone who specializes in the voice and singing.

 Importance for the singer: As a singer, you may need to consult an otolaryngologist for a persistent sore throat, constant runny nose, chronic cough, severe allergies, hoarseness, chronic tonsillitis, laryngitis, or vocal cord conditions such as vocal nodules, vocal cord dysfunction, or vocal cord paralysis.